Dr. Michael Kerwin

 ICAI Canada Consortium

-ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canadian Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville.
-The group is organized by Troy Brooks of University of Calgary, Amanda McKenzie of University of Waterloo, and Jo Hinchliffe of Simon Fraser University.
+ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canadian Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville and another in 2015 in Vancouver.
+The group is organized by Amanda McKenzie of University of Waterloo and Jo Hinchliffe of Simon Fraser University.
 ICAI Canada has its own discussion ListServ, and a new web portal that you can access here.

 Dr. Teresa Fishman

-Aaron Monson received his bachelor's degree in History from Gustavus Adolphus College in St. Peter, Minnesota in 2006.
-He studied Public History with a concentration in museums and museum exhibition development at Arizona State University, where he earned his MA in 2009.
-After serving as visiting exhibition developer at the Arizona Historical Society Museum in Tempe, Arizona, and as the Oral Historian for the US Army Museum of the Noncommissioned Officer at Fort Bliss, Texas, Aaron came to Clemson University to manage the day-to-day needs of ICAI's membership.
-A published author and specialist in relationship building, Aaron's primary role are to help increase ICAI's international presence, develop new membership programs and initiatives, as well as being the primary point of contact for the Center.
-Aaron is currently working on his MBA part time at Clemson University.
+Aaron Monson received his bachelor's degree in History from Gustavus Adolphus College in St. Peter, Minnesota.
+He studied Public History with a concentration in museums and museum exhibition development at Arizona State University, where he earned his MA.
+After serving as exhibition developer at the Arizona Historical Society Museum in Tempe, Arizona, and as the Oral Historian for the US Army Museum of the Noncommissioned Officer at Fort Bliss, Texas, Aaron came to Clemson University to direct the day-to-day needs of ICAI's membership.
+A published author and specialist in relationship building, Aaron's roles are to help increase ICAI's international presence, develop new membership programs and initiatives, as well as being the primary point of contact for the Center.

 Tricia Bertram Gallant